magento/merchdocs/src/shipping/magento-shipping-click-collect.md

     The Pickups grid can be filtered by a variety of fields, with the main used being _Origin Location_ and _Status_.

-    - Any filter settings made by the Admin user are retained for that user’s future sessions.
+    - Any filter settings made by the Admin user are retained for that user's future sessions.

     - If you have multiple locations, it is recommended that you filter the grid by Origin Location to ensure that only orders which are to be picked up at your location listed.